ice-wzl/Cmder_DLL_Side-Loading/README.md

 ## Notes
 - It should be noted that an attacker would require Administrator permissions in order to take advantage of this vulnerability.
 This is due to the missing DLL being located under `System32`.
 While this technique does not allow an attacker to priviledge escalate it does provide a potential persistance mechanism.
 This DLL Side Loading issue allows an attacker to gain code execution anytime the application Cmder is opened.
+- When the Meterpreter `wow64log.dll` is loaded onto the system and the `Cmder` application is run we will get our callback HOWEVER the `Cmder` application will not open.
+- While you have an open shell on the sytem if the `Cmder` application is run again you will not recieve a second shell.
+However if you were to migrate to a new process and the `Cmder` application were to be run again, you would recieve a second shell.
+The `Cmder` application will still fail to open as long as your Meterpreter DLL is on the system.